Craving a crusty French loaf? Look no further than this easy baguette recipe. Only 4 ingredients and it’s mostly down time! You can do this!

 • Cover the bowl with plastic wrap and allow it to rest for 30 minutes.

-• Transfer the dough to a lightly floured work surface, and gently press it into a rectangle and fold into thirds.
-Turn 90 degrees and repeat.
+• Transfer the dough to a lightly floured work surface, gently press it into a rectangle, and fold the short sides into the center.
+Flatten, turn 90 degrees, and repeat.

 • Place the dough in a large oiled bowl, and cover with plastic wrap.
 Allow it to rise in a warm place until doubled in bulk (about 1 to 2 hours).